data center topology

 Equal Cost Load Balancing

-Equal cost load balancing is a method for distributing network traffic among multiple paths of equal cost.
-It is a way to provide redundancy and increase throughput.
+Equal-cost load balancing is a method for distributing network traffic among multiple paths of equal cost.
+It provides redundancy and increases throughput.
 Sending traffic over multiple paths avoids congestion on any single link.
 In addition, the load is equally distributed across the paths, meaning that each path carries roughly the same total traffic.

-This allows for using multiple paths of lower cost, providing an efficient way to increase throughput.
+This allows for using multiple paths at a lower cost, providing an efficient way to increase throughput.

 The idea behind equal cost load balancing is to use multiple paths of equal cost to balance the load on each path.
 The algorithm considers the number of paths, each path’s weight, and each path’s capacity.
 It also feels the number of packets that must be sent and the delay allowed for each packet.